karankumarshreds/MongodbQueries/UpdateQueries/ArrayQueries/readme.md

   { hobbies: { $elemMatch: { title: 'Sports', frequency: { $gte: 3 } } } }, // elemMatch refers to the exact field on the document
   {
     $set: {
-      'hobbies.$.frequency': 10, // $ refers to the exact array element of the filtered document },
+      'hobbies.$.frequency': 10, // $ refers to the exact(FIRST MATCHED ELEMENT) array element of the filtered document
+    },
   }
 );